FabiMe/capital-quiz/README.md

 - Quiz Interface
 - Feedback
 - Score Display

-# Scope Plane
+# <center>Scope Plane</center>

-In the scope plane, we define the boundaries of our project and identify what will be included.
+In the scope plane, I define the boundaries of my project and identify what will be included.

 ## Included Features